101 Unhealthiest Habits on the Planet

 Although the jury is out on the effectiveness of multivitamins, there's one vitamin you shouldn't overlook: Vitamin D. Multiple studies have found that maintaining an adequate Vitamin D level may be protective against several types of cancer — and guard against everyday colds and flu too.
 But because the body mainly produces D when the skin is exposed to the sun, it's easy to become deficient.
 Fully half of us have a low vitamin D level, the National Institutes of Health says.

-The Remedy Rx: According to the NIH's Office of Dietary Supplements, adults should get 600 IU of vitamin D daily, and 800 IU after the age of 70.
+The Rx: According to the NIH's Office of Dietary Supplements, adults should get 600 IU of vitamin D daily, and 800 IU after the age of 70.
 Your doctor can check your vitamin D level with a simple blood test.

 You're Not Cleaning Your Bathroom Sink Frequently